fgx/fgx-aircraft/readme.md

 ### Action Items

-* Creae a CSV file.
+* Create a CSV file.
 File to list every model in the FlightGear fgdata directories
-* Start populatling list with categries listed above, including whether models exists in FGx Aircraft
+* Start populating list with categories listed above, including whether models exists in FGx Aircraft
-* Examine data in fgdata to determine what parameters can be inferred algorimically including scale, units and base point.
+* Examine data in fgdata to determine what parameters can be inferred algorithmically including scale, units and base point.
 * Decide who should write Python utility to eliminate duplicate vertices using Python - or see if Geoff's converter could be tweaked to do this.
+* Ascertain which models might need work in Blender.
+Decide who does what.

 ### Aircraft Files and Folders Naming Convention << Request for Comments